Marty Balin, Biography

 – Bill Thompson, Jefferson Airplane Manager

-MARTY BALIN FOUNDING MEMBER AND LEAD VOCALIST OF JEFFERSON AIRPLANE.
+MARTY BALIN FOUNDER AND LEAD VOCALIST OF JEFFERSON AIRPLANE.
 HIT SONGMAKER OF JEFFERSON STARSHIP.
 PLATINUM AND GOLD SOLO ARTIST,ROCK AND ROLL HALL OF FAME INDUCTEE AND GRAMMY LIFETIME ACHIEVEMENT AWARD RECIPIENT.

 Michelangelo claimed that he did not create a sculpture.
 Rather, the form was contained within the block of marble; he merely removed the excess, revealing the work of art.
 “I feel the same way about music, and about all the projects I’m involved in.
 The projects do themselves; the music comes through me.”
 The same vision Marty had when he launched the Jefferson Airplane is present today.
 In fact, nearly everything he has worked on over the years has been fueled with his vision of art and music as vehicles for expressing a positive message.
 “I still have the same attitude.
 “I still love the positive, uplifting songs, and I believe in songs with those qualities.
 I believe that music can help change the world for the better.”